openslice/io.openslice.main/doc/contributing/wishlist.md

 # TMF WEB

+- Config files not to be deleted
 - Service Spec, Service Order, Services must show related parties
+- add image attachments and logo to service specs and use them in the description
 - RFS UI, Partner Management UI support
 - Display running services
+- Service Order and Service Schedule Calendar

 - User management (follow TMF model)
-- Service Order and Service Schedule Calendar
 - Select Specs that can be exposed to partners (maybe with a characteristic?)
-- add image attachments and logo to service specs and use them in the description

 # OSOM

+- action delete for service order

 ## Dynamic attribute transformation